idrinth-thalui/core/interactions/IdrinthFollowerSceneVilkas.md

 I: Yes.
 Farkas mentioned you know a lot about Jorrvaskr's history?

 V: I know our history almost as well as Vignar.
-What do you want?
+What do you want to know?

 I: Do you know the origin of the Skyforge?
 I heard ancient legends saying it was made by Trinimac -or Auri-El, blocking an ancient evil.

 V: The original Companions came here.
 They saw the Skyforge.
-They saw the elves don't like it, so they stayed.
+They saw the Elves don't like it, so they stayed.
 Strange.
-Never thought of it why.
+Never thought of it why the Elves feared it.

 I: I always thought it was a golden eagle, not a hawk.

 V: Who knows what dead god forged it?
+All the Elves knew was that is was older than them settling in Skyrim.

 ## Scene 2 (Money, money)